AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 The follow problem-specific files are optional.
 There are stubs for each of these in the main source tree.

--  :
+-  Problem.f90 :

-   This provides two routines, and that can be used to add information to the checkpoint files and read it in upon restart.
+   This provides two routines, problem_checkpoint and problem_restart that can be used to add information to the checkpoint files and read it in upon restart.
 This is useful for some global problem-specific quantities.
-For instance, the
-    [8]_ problem uses this
-   to store center of mass position and velocity information in the checkpoint files that are used for runtime diagnostics.
+For instance, the wdmerger [8]_ problem uses this to store center of mass position and velocity information in the checkpoint files that are used for runtime diagnostics.

-   The name of the checkpoint directory is passed in as an argument. provides the C interfaces for these routines.
+   The name of the checkpoint directory is passed in as an argument.
+   Problem_F.H provides the C interfaces for these routines.

--  ,
+-  problem_tagging_?d.F90, problem_tagging_nd.F90

-   This implements problem-specific tagging for refinement, through a subroutine .
-The full hydrodynamic state (State_Type) is passed in, and the problem can mark zones for refinement by setting the variable for a zone to
-   .
-An example is provided by the problem which refines a rectangular region (fuel layer) based on a density parameter and the H mass fraction.
+   This implements problem-specific tagging for refinement, through a subroutine set_problem_tags.
+The full hydrodynamic state (State_Type) is passed in, and the problem can mark zones for refinement by setting the tag variable for a zone to set.
+An example is provided by the toy_convect problem which refines a rectangular region (fuel layer) based on a density parameter and the H mass fraction.

--  , ,
+-  Problem_Derive_F.H, Problem_Derives.H, problem_derive_nd.f90

    Together, these provide a mechanism to create derived quantities that can be stored in the plotfile.
 Problem_Derives.H provides the C code that defines these new plot variables.
-It does this by adding them to the —a list of derived variables that Castro knows about.
+It does this by adding them to the derive_lst—a list of derived variables that Castro knows about.
 When adding new variables, a descriptive name, Fortran routine that does the deriving, and component of StateData are specified.